pub struct Lane<'a> { /* private fields */ }Expand description

 inertial_position: &InertialPosition,

-) -> Result<LanePositionResult, MaliputError>
+) -> Result<LanePositionQuery, MaliputError>

-Determines the LanePosition corresponding to InertialPosition inertial_position
+Determines the LanePosition corresponding to InertialPosition inertial_position.

 See Lane::to_segment_position method.